Immaculato/Immaculato.github.io/README.md

 <hr>

-### Meeting in PresentationU [9/29/2017]
+### Meeting in Presentation U [9/29/2017]
-On Friday, September 29th, the group had a meeting to prepare for the presentation which will be held on Monday.
-Sydney made an appointment for the group with PresentationU for practicing and getting guidance.
+On Friday, September 29th, our group had a meeting to prepare for the presentation.
+The presentation will be held on Monday.
+Sydney made an appointment for the group with Presentation U to plan and practice the presetation.
+Also we get guidance in the meeting.
 The presentation group meeting was held at 2pm on the 3rd floor in FPAT.

+The group identified roles for each person in the meeting: Sydney holds the part of introduction of the whole projct, like outlines and contects; Katie holds the part of introduction of LUNA and SARA details, and also our jobs for LUNA; Yang holds the part of user stories for LUNA and SARA; Tristan holds the part of the introduction and explain of Architecture Diagram.

-The group identified roles for each person in the meeting and did some practices with time.
-The whole meeting lasted an hour from 2pm to 3pm, and the group will practice and get familiar with their individual parts over the weekend.
+The whole meeting lasted an hour from 2pm to 3pm.
+Our tutor explained some of notes that we need to notice in a presentation, and then the group practised two times in the meeting.
+Since this is just a start for the presentation, after the meeting we still need to do more practice to get familiar with their individual parts over the weekend.

 -Yang